llakala/nixos/README.md

 This is my own nixos configuration for both my desktop and laptop.
 Currently it provides a base configuration, as well as per-host modules on top of the base.

 # HOW IS IT ORGANIZED?
-The current structure is organized like this:
+The current high-level structure is organized like this:

 ```
 project
-│   base.nix
 │   flake.nix
+│   mkHosts.nix
 |   vars.nix
-└───baseNix
-│   └───core
-│   └───features
-│   └───os
-│   └───software
-└───baseHome
-│   └───core
-│   └───features
-│   └───os
-│   └───software
-└───desktop
+└───base
 │   └───home
-│   └───home-software
-│   └───nixos
-│   └───nixos-software
-|   └───desktopVars.nix
-└───framework
-│   └───home-modules
-│   └───home-software
+│   └───nix
+└───hosts
-│   └───nixos-modules
+│   └───framework
-│   └───nixos-software
+│   └───desktop
-|   └───frameworkVars.nix
+└───resources
-└───overlays
+│   └───overlays
-└───packages
+│   └───packages
 ```

 # DIVING DEEPER

 ## Facilitation
-The flake.nix acts as our entrypoint, which declares our inputs and hosts.
-Our hosts inherit the base configuration declared in base.nix, along with their own modules and software.
+The flake.nix acts as our entrypoint, which declares our inputs and outputs.
+It utilizes a function declared in mkHosts, which automatically creates hosts.

 ## Base configuration
 The base configuration is split between nixos and home-manager.
 These each have their own subfolders, which each manage different parts of the configuration.

 - Core manages basic functions you'd always want on a computer, like networking, the bootloader, etc.

-- Features manages extra features on top of core that every host would want, like virtualization.

 - OS manages operating-system specific features.
 Currently the configuration uses GNOME, so these manage dconf settings and gnome-extensions.
 However, moving to KDE Plasma is on the [roadmap](roadmap.md).

 - Software manages configurations for specific apps, like VSCode, Firefox, etc.

+## Automatic host creation
+All of the hostnames to be created are passed to the proper host creation functions from the flake.
+A given host is then created by combining the modules in /base, /resources, and /hosts/${hostName}. /hosts/${hostName} contains the subdirectories /home, /homeware, /nix, and /nixware. homeware and nixware contain configuration for apps only used by one host.
+Host-specific variables are taken from /host/${hostName}/${hostName}Vars.nix (ex: /host/desktop/desktopVars.nix).

 ## Variables
 There are two types of variables: general variables, and host-specific variables.
 General variables are host-independent, such as the directory of the nixos configuration.
 Host-specific variables are set based on the host, like the hostname and email.